Sha La La

 "Sha La La" is a song written by Robert Mosely (whose name is spelled "Moseley" on the record) and Robert Taylor.
-The Shirelles released the original version of the song as a single in 1964 which reached #15 on the U.S. R&B chart and #69 on the U.S. pop chart.
+The Shirelles released the original version of the song as a single in March 1964 in the US, reaching number 15 on the U.S. R&B chart and number 69 on the U.S. pop chart.
+A cover by the British pop group Manfred Mann would follow that October, being the most notable version of the song, reaching number 3 on the UK singles chart and number 12 on both the U.S. pop chart and the RPM charts in 1965.
+Around the same time as the release of Manfred Mann's version, the song was adapted into French by Georges Aber and performed by French pop singer Sylvie Vartan, whose version was released as a single in October 1964 and reached number 14 on the French Belgian chart.

 Manfred Mann recording

 The most successful version was performed by British pop group Manfred Mann.
-It reached #3 on the UK Singles Chart and #12 on both the U.S. pop chart and the Canadian chart in 1965.
+It reached number 3 on the UK singles chart and number 12 on both the U.S. pop chart and the Canadian chart in 1965.
+It reached #7 on the New Zealand Lever Hit parade.
 It was featured on the US version of their 1965 album The Five Faces of Manfred Mann.

 Cash Box described it as "a delightful rock-a-rhythmic beat refitting of the Shirelles' few-seasons-back click."

-Other versions
+Other notable versions

-The Ventures released a version of the song on their 1964 album Knock Me Out!

-Gary Lewis & the Playboys released a version of the song on their 1965 album Everybody Loves a Clown.

-Enoch Light and His Light Brigade released a version of the song on their 1967 EP Discotheque Vol. 2.

-The Manfreds released a version of the song on their 1999 album L.I.V.E.
+In 1964, the song was adapted into French by Georges Aber and performed by French pop singer Sylvie Vartan, whose version was released as a single in October 1964 and reached number 14 on the Ultratop Wallonia charts (French Belgium).